Common sense solutions to complex environmental issues

 On a day to day basis, the environmental practice group advises clients with respect to complex federal and state regulatory permitting and compliance requirements.
 These matters often involve differing, but interrelated aspects of substantive environmental laws, land use and zoning and environmental review.
 Whether a client’s project involves infrastructure, oil & gas production and transport, mining, landfilling or other types of commercial or industrial development requiring air, water, wetland or other substantive environmental permits, the environmental practice group is well versed in preparing and defending applications before local, state and federal agencies, including administrative hearings and any resulting litigation.

 The environmental practice group provides sound advice on the environmental review of projects of any size, from residential construction to state-wide utility infrastructure.
-In addition, the group’s attorneys have a well established reputation for successfully managing the environmental review of publically controversial projects often requiring strategic and creative planning to ensure that client goals are met and a defensible record is created that will withstand any challenge.
+In addition, the group’s attorneys have a well established reputation for successfully managing the environmental review of publicly controversial projects often requiring strategic and creative planning to ensure that client goals are met and a defensible record is created that will withstand any challenge.

 When a client’s project requires land use or zoning approvals, securing those approvals is incorporated into the overall permitting approach developed by the environmental practice group attorneys.
 As necessary, novel and complex zoning issues, including exemptions, County of Monroe and vested rights analyses are considered and merged into the overall project strategy.